mdolab/MACH-Aero/machAeroTutorials/intersection_overview.rst

     DLR-F6 configuration

-This tutorial requires pySurf in addition to the standard MACH-Aero modules.
+This tutorial requires :doc:`pySurf <pysurf:index>` in addition to the standard MACH-Aero modules.
 Before getting started, download the input files by running:

 .. prompt:: bash